amirouche/foundation/README.md

-[FoundationDB database storage engine](https://www.foundationdb.org/) to deliver a pragmatic versatile ACID-compliant versioned quad store where people can cooperate around the making of knowledge.  copernic only stores changes between versions. copernic does not rely on the theory of patches introduced by Darcs but re-use some its vocabulary. copernic is the future.
+[FoundationDB database storage engine](https://www.foundationdb.org/) to deliver a pragmatic versatile ACID-compliant versioned quad store where people can cooperate around the making of knowledge.  copernic only stores changes between versions.
+It has also a snapshot of the latest version.  copernic does not rely on the theory of patches introduced by Darcs but re-use some its vocabulary.  copernic is the future.